google/googletest/README.md

 # CoTest

-Cotest is an extension of Google Test (including GMock) which adds direct and fully integrated support for coroutines:
+Cotest is an extension of Google Test which adds direct and fully integrated support for coroutines:
- - as contexts within which to run checking code, including checking of mock calls,
+ - as contexts within which to run checking code and actions,
  - and to execute the code under test.

 Cotest allows for a linear test case layout, in which the test coroutine launches the code under test, and then accepts and returns mock calls in a single sequence